Privacy Policy

 RobotParrot turns a resident's dictated case into a personalized audio lecture.
 To do that we have to handle your recording, your account details, and the lecture we generate for you.
 This policy explains every category of information we capture, how it is used, who processes it on our behalf, and the specific schedule on which it is deleted.

 The short version.
 Sign out your case as "the patient" — never by name, MRN, or date of birth.
-We strip identifiers from every transcript before it is stored.
-Your original recording is deleted after one year; your lecture audio and downloadable transcript are deleted after 30 days unless you pin them.
+We de-identify every case before it is stored — removing names, dates, and places and generalizing details like exact age — and we don't keep your raw transcript; your lecture is built from a de-identified summary.
+Your original recording is deleted as soon as your lecture is made.
+Your lecture audio and de-identified case are then removed after 30 days (you can pin a lecture to keep it longer).
 RobotParrot is a learning tool, not a medical record — always follow your own institution's policies on protected health information.

 1. Who we are